LIVING WITH HEART DISEASE

 Heart disease has many lifelong implications.
 After a heart attack or surgery there is a recovery period and rehabilitation is needed.
 For many types for heart disease there are ongoing symptoms that require ongoing treatment and changes in lifestyle.
 An important part of living with heart disease is to prevent existing heart disease from worsening and causing further cardiac events such as heart attacks or strokes.

 Recovery and support

-Search a list of organisations that can provide rehabilitation services, support, long term care, or help you to get healthy again.
+Search for a list of organisations in our Heart Support Directory that can provide rehabilitation services, support, long term care, or help you to get healthy again.

-Phone our health line for lifestyle advice or to help you locate support services near you.
+Phone us on 021 422 1586 for lifestyle advice or to help you locate support services near you.

 Preventing future heart disease